tu-delft-library/planning_for_rdm/book/stage_3.md

 <img src="graphics/stage_3.jpg" alt="Stage 2 of the Research Project Cycle" style="width: 400px; height: auto;"/>
 <p style="font-size: x-small;"><em>Adapted from "Project Cycle" by Scriberia, <a href="http://doi.org/10.5281/zenodo.3332807" target="_blank"> The Turing Way Community </a> is licensed under <a href="http://creativecommons.org/licenses/by/4.0" target="_blank"> CC BY 4.0</a></em></p>
 </center>

-The guiding questions for this stage turn to the collection process itself: describing your methods clearly, documenting your work as you go, and keeping files, folders, and code organised and traceable.
+**Planning for Data Collection:** The guiding questions for this stage turn to the collection process itself: describing your methods clearly, documenting your work as you go, and keeping files, folders, and code organised and traceable.

 ## *Key question: How will the data be collected?*